hivesolutions/appier/doc/access_control.md

     return self.redirect("base.signin")
 ```

-In order to allow only some authenticated users access, as oposed to
-all authenticated users, use the `@ensure` decorator instead:
+In order to allow only some of the authenticated users, use the `@ensure` decorator instead:

 ```python
 @appier.route("/", "GET")